 Muna Bhanji has served on our Board of Directors since February 2021.
 Ms. Bhanji's prior experience includes a 30+ year tenure at Merck, during which she held a number of senior leadership roles within the U.S. and Global commercial organizations.
 Most recently, through December 2020, she served as the Senior Vice President, Global Market Access & Policy with responsibility for enabling payer reimbursement and access for patients, for Merck's products around the world.
 Ms. Bhanji is the Founder and President of TIBA Global Access, a commercialization and market access strategy consultancy serving the biopharmaceutical industry.
-Ms. Bhanji has served on the Board of Directors of Ardelyx, Inc. since March 2021, Veracyte, Inc. since March 2021 and Intellia Therapeutics Inc. since May 2022.
+Ms. Bhanji has served on the Board of Directors of Ardelyx, Inc., Veracyte, Inc. and Lumanity, an Arsenal Capital Partners portfolio company since 2021 and Intellia Therapeutics Inc. since May 2022.
 Ms. Bhanji also currently serves on the board of directors of CORUS International, an ensemble of faith-based organizations working at the intersection of poverty alleviation and healthcare, in the most underserved parts of the world.
-Ms. Bhanji has previously served on the Board of Directors of Possible Health, a Nepal based NGO, the Board of Directors of the Foundation of Managed Care Pharmacy, and chairing Merck's Supervisory Board in the Netherlands.
+Ms. Bhanji has previously served on the Board of Directors of the Foundation of Managed Care Pharmacy, and chairing Merck's Supervisory Board in the Netherlands.
 Ms. Bhanji earned her Bachelor of Pharmacy degree from Rutgers School of Pharmacy and an M.B.A. from St. Joseph's University.